Rogerlys/tp/docs/team/rogerlys.md

 * **Other contributions:**
     * **Project management**:
-        * As the in charge of code quality, I mointored and ensure that the code written by the team is in accordance with the module.
+        * As the in-charge of code quality, I mointored and ensure that the code written by the team is in accordance with the module.
 To achieve this I would inform teammates when their code violates any of the coding stardard set by the module.
         * Created a jar file and release on github whenever a milestone is reached.
-        * Ensured that every member of the team has completed their agenda before the deadline.
+        * Ensured that every member of the team has completed their agenda before the hard deadline that is set for release.
-        * Provided alternatives implementation idead for key features.
+        * Provide alternative implementation ideas for key features.

     * **Documentation**:
         * Wrote sections on `add` and `delete` commands in KanBug Tracker's User Guide.